iquasere/KEGGCharter/README.md

 ## Usage

-reCOGnizer needs an input file, but that is all it needs!
+KEGGCharter needs an input file, but that is all it needs!
 ```
 usage: kegg_charter.py [-h] [-f FILE] [-o OUTPUT] [--tsv] [-mm METABOLIC_MAPS]
                        [-mgc METAGENOMIC_COLUMNS]